nuriel77/iri-playbook/docs/index.rst

 You probably received a password with which you can login to the server.
 This can be a 'root' password, or a 'privileged' user (with which you can access 'root' privileges).

 The best way to access the server is via a Secure Shell (SSH).
 If your desktop is Mac or Linux, this is native on the command line.
-If you use Windows, I recommend installing [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
+If you use Windows, I recommend installing .. _Putty: https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html

 There are plenty of tutorials on the web explaining how to use SSH (or SSH via Putty).
 Basically, you can use a password login or SSH keys (better).